alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/technical-a-to-z.md

 Use for HTML.

-For example: ‘If the CSS or JavaScript fails, your user’s browser still renders the HTML correctly.’
+For example: 'If the CSS or JavaScript fails, your user's browser still renders the HTML correctly.'

 ### REST

 Upper case.
-Do not expand the acronym if you’re writing for API developers.
+Do not expand the acronym if you're writing for API developers.

-Use ‘a REST API’ instead of ‘a RESTful API’.
+Use 'a REST API' instead of 'a RESTful API'.
 If you need to, include RESTful in brackets after the first use of REST.
-For example: ‘Our API follows REST principles (it's 'RESTful')’.
+For example: 'Our API follows REST principles (it's 'RESTful')'.

 ### Ruby